lv8pv/kickstart-modular.nvim/README.md

 Each of the added files in `lua/custom/plugins/` have comments that will explain what I have added or changed.

+## Plugins added in this fork
+The following plugins have been added to *kickstarter-modular* in this fork.
+* pwindwp/nvim-autopairs
+* akinsho/toggleterm.nvim
+* echasnovski/mini.tabline
+* echasnovski/mini.move

 ---

 # kickstart.modular.nvim